Expert Soldier Badge

 The Expert Soldier Badge, or ESB, is a special skills badge of the United States Army.
-Similar in appearance to the Combat Action Badge, the ESB is awarded to soldiers who are neither infantry, special forces, nor combat medics who demonstrate their competence in various warrior and mission essential tasks, land navigation, and physical fitness.
-The badge was approved on June 14, 2019 and entered service in October 2019, as a way for soldiers in other military occupational specialties to certify their competence within their occupation, as well as general combat skills.
+Similar in appearance to the Combat Action Badge (CAB), the ESB is awarded to soldiers other than infantry, Special Forces, or combat medics, who demonstrate their competence in various warrior- and mission-essential tasks, land navigation, and physical fitness.
+The badge was approved on June 14, 2019 and entered service in October 2019, as a way for soldiers in military occupational specialties other than special forces, infantry or combat medics to certify their competence within their occupation, as well as general combat skills.

+As of 2025, personnel who have been awarded both the ESB (or any "expert" badge) and the CAB are authorized to wear the Master Combat Action Badge; otherwise, the CAB and ESB may not be worn together.

 History

 The concept of the ESB (initially referred to as the Expert Action Badge) was initially proposed in 2015 as part of the United States Army Training and Doctrine Command's Non-Commissioned Officer (NCO) 2020 Strategy, as one way to improve combat readiness in the Army.
 The ESB was first openly discussed on March 30, 2017, at an NCO Development Town Hall hosted by Command Sergeant Major David Davenport.
 Discussion mainly focused on the intent of the badge, as well as the possible criteria for award.
 The feasibility of the ESB was tested at Joint Base Lewis-McChord in April of the same year, with 53 soldiers taking part in the event.
 The results of the test at McChord, as well as future testing, will be used to determine if the criteria for the badge appropriately conveys the badge's intent.
 The NCO 2020 Strategy, including the ESB, was further discussed in 2018 at a conference held at Fort Knox.